-Supreme Court for now will not stop Ohio order to identify prisoners for release because of coronavirus
+Supreme Court won’t stop Ohio order for prisoners to be moved or released because of coronavirus

 “A judicial order peremptorily requiring the removal of over 800 inmates from a federal prison based on an alleged Eighth Amendment violation — in the midst of a pandemic — presents extraordinarily significant questions and should not be imposed without this court’s review,” Francisco wrote.

-He added: “This extraordinary pandemic poses risks to those inmates, but it also poses risks to the population as a whole, and BOP has worked diligently to mitigate the risks at Elkton.”
+He added: “This extraordinary pandemic poses risks to those inmates, but it also poses risks to the population as a whole, and [the Bureau of Prisons] has worked diligently to mitigate the risks at Elkton.”

 The American Civil Liberties Union, representing the inmates who initiated the lawsuit, said prison officials have lost control of the situation.

-“People have a constitutional right to health, safety, and dignity while incarcerated — something that Elkton has proven it cannot provide right now,” ACLU legal director David Cole said in a statement.
+“People have a constitutional right to health, safety, and dignity while incarcerated — something that Elkton has proven it cannot provide right now,” David Cole, the ACLU’s national legal director, said in a statement.
 “Around the country, courts have been slow to step in and take responsibility to protect the tens of thousands of incarcerated people who are at risk from this virus.”

+The Federal Bureau of Prisons reported on its website Tuesday that 1,577 federal inmates and 181 staff have confirmed positive test results for the virus nationwide.
+Additionally, 3,180 inmates and 413 staff have recovered.
+There have been 64 federal inmate deaths.

 The Supreme Court last month rejected an application from older Texas prisoners who said corrections officials were not doing enough to protect them from the virus.

-In April, a district judge in Houston agreed with prisoners that the pandemic threatened hundreds of prisoners at a state geriatric prison in Grimes County, Texas.
+In April, a district judge in Houston agreed with prisoners that the pandemic threatened hundreds of prisoners at a state geriatric prison in Grimes County, Tex.

-But a panel of the U.S. Court of Appeals for the 5th Circuit put the judge’s order on hold, saying Texas prison officials were taking steps to address the problem and that federal judges need not intervene in prison management.
+But a panel of the U.S. Court of Appeals for the 5th Circuit put the judge’s order on hold, saying that Texas prison officials were taking steps to address the problem and that federal judges need not intervene in prison management.

 The Supreme Court rejected the attempt to overturn the circuit decision, but Justices Sonia Sotomayor and Ruth Bader Ginsburg expressed concern about prison conditions.